 The organization responsible for maintenance shall be identified to allow a smooth transition into the operations and maintenance.

+Maintenance plan [MF, -; QR, AR, ORR].

 An organization, with representatives from both supplier and customer, can be set up to support the maintenance activities.
 Attention is drawn to the importance of the flexibility of this organization to cope with the unexpected occurrence of problems and the identification of facilities and resources to be used for the maintenance activities.

-Maintenance plan [MF, -; QR, AR, ORR].

 .

 ECSS-Q-ST-80_0720222

-The maintenance organization shall specify the assurance, verification and validation activities applicable to maintenance interventions.
+The maintenance organization shall specify the assurance, verification, validation and security analysis activities applicable to maintenance interventions.

 Maintenance plan [MF, -; QR, AR, ORR].